How to Find a Stud in the Ceiling (With & Without a Stud Finder)

 Use a Magnet

 There are joist holders and nails in your ceiling joists that you can detect with a magnet—the larger and stronger the magnet, the better chance of success.
 Move the magnet over your ceiling until you feel a tug.
-You will have found a stud.

 Try a Small Nail